dzfinch/plaknit/README.md

 **Processing Large-Scale PlanetScope Data**

+> Note: plaknit is in active early-stage development.
+Expect frequent updates, and please share feedback or ideas through the GitHub Issues tab.

 - Planet data is phenomenal for tracking change, but the current acquisition strategy sprays dozens of narrow strips across a scene.
 Without careful masking and mosaicking, even "cloud free" searches still include haze,